Saranda

 Where Is Saranda Located?

-Saranda is a resort town on the southern coast of Albania, located along the Ionian Sea.
-It’s part of the Albanian Riviera and sits just across the water from the Greek island of Corfu.
+Saranda is located on the southern coast of Albania along the Ionian Sea.
+It sits in the Albanian Riviera, across the water from the Greek island of Corfu and south of the main coastal route that links Vlora, Himara, and other Riviera towns.

 When Is the Best Time to Visit Saranda?